The Bankrate promise

-While that may sound like an unusual occurrence, ice dams are actually one of the most common causes of roof leaks during the winter months.
-If this happens, it can lead to costly damage to your home, so it’s smart to try and avoid the issues caused by ice dams.
-To help, Bankrate compiled some tips for dealing with ice dam problems so that homeowners can maintain peace of mind during the long winter months.
-But even with the best precautions in place, these precautions may not prevent water damage to your home, leaving homeowners to wonder if their homeowners insurance covers ice dam damage.
+While you may not be familiar with ice dams and the damage they leave behind, these types of ice issues are one of the most common causes of roof leaks during the winter months.
+Dealing with the repercussions of ice dams can be time-consuming and expensive, so it may benefit you to take precautions to try and avoid these types of issues.
+To get you started, Bankrate has compiled some tips below for dealing with ice dam problems for peace of mind during the long winter months.
+But even with the best precautions in place, there may be no way to prevent water damage to your home, leaving homeowners to wonder if their homeowners insurance covers ice dam damage.

 What is an ice dam?